Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

         - `level: LevelReader`{: .language-javascript }: The level
         - `pos: BlockPos`{: .language-javascript }: The position
         - `calendarTicks: number`{: .language-javascript }: The calendar tick the calculation is being made at; and
         - `return: Vec2`{: .language-javascript }: A 2D vector, representing the strength and direction of wind, each component should be in the range [0, 1].
-Vectors can be made through the `.vector()` method described above
+Vectors can be made through the `.vector()`{:.m} method described above
     - `.setOnWorldLoad(calc: Consumer<ServerLevel>)`{: .language-javascript }: Sets the model's behavior when the world is loaded, accepts a consumer of a `ServerLevel`
     - `.setOnChunkLoad(calc: TriConsumer<WorldgenLevel, ChunkAccess, ChunkData>)`{: .language-javascript }: Sets the model's behavior on chunk load, accepts a callback with the following values:
         - `level: WorldGenLevel`{: .language-javascript }: The level
         - `chunk: ChunkAccess`{: .language-javascript }: The chunk being loaded
         - `chunkData: ChunkData`{: .language-javascript }: Additional TFC data about the chunk, will be invalid if the level does not have a TFC-like generator
-    - `.newNoise(noiseMaker: Function<OpenSimplex2D, Noise2D>)`{: .language-javascript }: Adds a new `Noise2D` to the model and returns a number which can be used to retrieve it in calculations.
+    - `.newNoise(noiseMaker: Function<OpenSimplex2D, Noise2D>)`{: .language-javascript }: Adds a new `Noise2D`{:.f} to the model and returns a number which can be used to retrieve it in calculations.
 Accepts a callback with the following values:
         - `simplex: OpenSimplex2D`{: .language-javascript }: The base [`OpenSimplex2D`](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/noise/OpenSimplex2D.java) that is used to make the noise; and
         - `return: Noise2D`{: .language-javascript }: The final noise
-    - `.noise(index: number)`{: .language-javascript }: Gets the model's [`Noise2D`](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/noise/Noise2D.java) with the given index
+    - `.noise(index: number)`{: .language-javascript }: Gets the model's [`Noise2D`{:.f}](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/world/noise/Noise2D.java) with the given index
     - `.getTfcWind()`{: .language-javascript }: Returns the callback TFC uses for its Overworld wind calculations
     - `.getTfcChunkLoad()`{: .language-javascript }: Returns the callback TFC uses for its Overworld chunk load actions
     - `.getTfcCurrentTemperature()`{: .language-javascript }: Returns the callback TFC uses for its Overworld current temperature calculation